Sankalpjadhav/go-load-balancer/README.md

-# Load Balancer in Go
+# Custom Load Balancer in Go

 This project implements a load balancer in Go, simulating traffic distribution across mock servers with built-in health checks and configurable load-balancing algorithms.